4d/docs/website/translated_docs/es/API/Transporter.md

 #### Descripción

-The `.acceptUnsecureConnection` property contains <!-- REF #transporter.acceptUnsecureConnection.Summary -->**True** if 4D is allowed to establish an unencrypted connection<!-- END REF --> when encrypted connection is not possible.
+La propiedad `.acceptUnsecureConnection` contiene <!-- REF #transporter.acceptUnsecureConnection.Summary -->**True** si se permite a 4D establecer una conexión no cifrada<!-- END REF --> cuando la conexión cifrada no es posible.

 It contains **False** if unencrypted connections are unallowed, in which case an error in returned when encrypted connection is not possible.